 Step 4: Right-click on it and select End task.

-Try searching for something on your computer and Windows will resume the search services.
+Try searching for something on your computer, and Windows should resume the search services.

 4. Enhance Search Indexing

 Are you facing issues with finding files within folders?
-Windows might be using the classic indexing that only search through Documents, Pictures, and Music folders.
+Windows might use the classic indexing that only searches through Documents, Pictures, and Music folders.
 You need to make a tweak in settings.

-Step 1: Launch the Windows Settings menu and go to Privacy & Security.
+Step 1: Launch the Windows Settings menu (Windows + I keys) and select Privacy & Security from the sidebar.

 Step 2: Select Searching Windows under the Windows permissions menu.